RAS-UFPB/.github/profile/README.md

 </details>
 <details>
    <summary>Robotic Group</summary>
-    <p> The robotics group aims to teach students how to work with the Arduino development platform, so that they can develop their personal projects.</p>
+    <p> The robotics group aims to teach students to work with the Arduino development platform, so that they can develop their personal and university projects.</p>
         <div id="BannerInicial" align = "center">
             <img src = "https://github.com/RAS-UFPB/.github/blob/main/profile/imagens/GDR%20v2.png">
         </div>